 Start-up Lab is designed to help you continuously experiment, develop, execute and validate various aspects of your entrepreneurial idea, supported by a catalogue of online learning modules.
 Each module helps you create real world business outcomes and develop entrepreneurial skills and competencies.
 In Start-up Lab 1 you will build on the experience and insights gained in the Start-up Bootcamp and work towards developing a compelling entrepreneurial proposal.
 Depending on your existing knowledge and prior entrepreneurial activity, your learning path may involve brushing up your business skills, learning about relevant legal frameworks, researching user needs, markets and industries and delving further into validating and testing products or services.

 With access to advanced online and blended learning modules in Start-up Lab 2 you work towards validating your business or social venture.
 While delivering real outcomes and progress towards your venture you are producing a comprehensive business plan and business model.
 The evidence-based business plan will demonstrate your competency to conceptualise, conduct and present outcomes and findings based on your own research and experimentation in an independent and applied manner.
 Throughout each session you meet regularly with your academic supervisors, peers and the wider UTS startup community.

 July Intensive, 8cp

 This subject will immerse you in the environments and ecosystems that enable entrepreneurship.
-This 3-week intensive is design to expand your network and knowledge of the ecosystem that you can activate in support of your new venture.
-Through this intensive, you will interact with key stakeholders to survey the ecosystem, and its history, and visualise its current state as a ‘map’.
-By the end of this subject, you will develop a capacity to be a 'guide' in the ecosystem and to instigate change of the ecosystems in support of your new venture.
+This 3-week intensive is design to expand your network and knowledge of the entrepreneurial ecosystem that you are part of and can activate in support of your new venture.
+Through this intensive, you will interact with key stakeholders to study the ecosystem, and its history, and visualise its current state as a ‘map’.
+By the end of this subject, you will develop a capacity to be a 'guide' in the ecosystem and to instigate change in support of your new venture.

 94658 Evaluating Portfolios of Innovative Opportunities